revaturelabs/interviewquestions/Python/Python-Datatypes/Type_casting.md

   ---

-4. Can we convert the complex into int datatype?
+4.Can we convert the complex into int datatype?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)